The Best Upper Antelope Canyon Tour: Review

 We have booked this tour to Upper Antelope Canyon, and can definitely recommend it.
 Because it was one of the most delightful tours of the slot canyons.
 We’ve been to several slot canyons, and we have a comparison.

-During our Upper Antelope Canyon tour, the light was amazing.
-If you can, be sure to choose the trip which starts around noon, at 11 or 11:30 am as we did.
-Then you have the best chance of spectacular light rays.
+The light during our Upper Antelope Canyon tour was amazing.
+If you can, be sure to choose the trip that starts around noon, at 11 or 11:30 a.m., as we did.
+Then, you have the best chance of spectacular light rays.

 Is it possible to take a Photography Tour in Antelope Canyon?